 Readit News logoReadit News

-treflop · 10 months ago
+treflop · a year ago

 This (and the contenteditable attribute) were added in Internet Explorer 5.5 to let you create WYSIWYG editors and it was later reverse engineered and replicated in other browsers.